 This state park on a tiny island is only accessible by boat.
 In the 19th century, wrecking was a thriving business in the Florida Keys, and Indian Key was the center of a wealthy wrecking community.
 Rent a kayak to see the many ruins that are left, yet another part of the local history.
 Indian Key is also surrounded by an exceptional bed of seagrass, and the park’s purpose is to preserve it and the many birds that have made it their home.

 You could easily spend all day at Robbie’s of Islamorada!
-The complex is best known for its tarpon feeding, an exciting experience that you can participate in.
-At the marina, you can arrange a fishing trip, rent a party boat, or indulge in a delicious tarpon sandwich and a Trailer Trash Bloody Mary or two.
+Located at mile marker 77.5, the complex is best known for its tarpon feeding, an exciting experience that you can participate in.
+At the marina, you can arrange a fishing trip, party boat rentals, or indulge in a delicious tarpon sandwich and a Trailer Trash Bloody Mary or two.
 But there is so much to see and do in the area that you might want to limit your time at Robbie’s to the tarpon feeding.

 Best Restaurants In Islamorada